This post may contain affiliate links. Please see our disclosure policy.

 I HAVE BEEN USING MUSLIN CLOTH TO ROLL MY PUMKIN ROLL IN WHEN IT COMES OUT OF THE OVEN.
 I NEVER DAMPENED THE CLOTH, WHY DO YOU DO THAT?ALSO I ONLY HAVE LEMON JUICE IN THOSE LITTLE LEMON SHAPE BOTTLES, WOULD THAT BE OK?
 I AM MAKING MINE RIGHT NOW SO APPRECIATE A QUICK REPLY.
 THANKS

 Hi Brenda.
-I find a slightly damp cloth helps, but is NOT necessary.
+No need to dampen the towel.
 And yes, the lemon juice in a bottle will be okay 🙂 Enjoy!